NBKRedSpy/QM_AutoLoadGame/SteamReadMe.txt

 [h1]Quasimorph Auto Load Save[/h1]

-After three seconds, the last game that was loaded will automatically load.
-The time can be configured and the load aborted.
+When loading the game, the mod will automatically load the last game loaded after three seconds.

 The auto load can be aborted by the following:
 [list]